 The files that make up the Siebel cloning utility are provided in the file clone.zip.
-You can find clone.zip with the JAR files after you unpack the Siebel Fix Pack media zip files for Siebel CRM, for example, for version 220.127.116.11 or 18.104.22.168.
-For more information about obtaining the Siebel Fix Pack media, see About Siebel CRM Releases and Obtaining Siebel Installation Media Files.
+You can find clone.zip with the JAR files after you unpack the media zip files for the current release, Siebel CRM version 220.127.116.11 or version 18.104.22.168.
+For more information about obtaining the Siebel CRM media, see About Siebel CRM Releases and Obtaining Siebel Installation Media Files.
 See also the applicable Siebel Maintenance Release Guide on My Oracle Support.

 You must save or copy the file clone.zip to any computer that will be used as a source or target computer for a cloning operation.
 On each source or target computer, you use a standard unpacking tool, such as WinZip or unzip, to extract files into a directory named

 Cloning an existing source instance includes separate tasks to create the clone on a source computer and to deploy the clone on a target computer.
 Both of these tasks involve running the Siebel cloning utility.
 These tasks are outlined in Process of Cloning a Siebel Installation.

 You can specify files or file types that you want to exclude from a cloning operation.
 You do this by specifying a value for the Exclude File List parameter in the properties file.
 It is strongly recommended that you do not exclude any files from the cloning operation unless you are certain that the target instance does not require those files.
 Log files are never cloned and do not have to be specified for exclusion.